Tertiary education in New Zealand: Students

-Most tertiary education students rely on some form of state funding to pay for their tuition and living expenses.
-Mostly, students rely on state provided student loans and allowances.
-Secondary school students sitting the state run examinations are awarded scholarships, depending on their results, that assist in paying some tuition fees.
+Most tertiary students rely on some form of state funding to pay for their tuition and living expenses.
+Mostly, students rely on state-provided student loans and allowances.
+Secondary school students sitting the state-run examinations are awarded scholarships, depending on their results, that assist in paying some tuition fees.
 Universities and other funders also provide scholarships or funding grants to promising students, though mostly at a postgraduate level.
-Some employers will also assist their employees to study (full-time or part-time) towards a qualification that is relevant to their work.
+Some employers assist their employees to study (full-time or part-time) towards a qualification that is relevant to their work.
 People who receive state welfare benefits and are retraining, or returning to the workforce after raising children, may be eligible for supplementary assistance, however students already in full or part-time study are not eligible for most state welfare benefits.

-Over the term of the fifth National Government (2008-2017), considerable changes were made to the tertiary education sector.
+Over the term of the fifth National Government (2008–2017), considerable changes were made to the tertiary education sector.

 In 2017, following the election of the sixth Labour-led Government, Minister of Education Chris Hipkins introduced an entitlement of one year's fees-free tertiary education for all New Zealand school leavers.
 This entitlement applies to New Zealand citizens or permanent residents who have not yet undertaken post-compulsory education at Level 3 or above of the Qualifications Framework.
 It covers fees for any study at Level 3 or above, including apprenticeships, provider-based vocational education, or degree-level study; it does not contribute to living costs.

-Student allowances

-Student Allowances, which are non-refundable grants to students of limited means, are means tested and the weekly amount granted depends on residential and citizenship qualifications, age, location, marital status, dependent children as well as personal, spousal or parental income.
+Student allowances, which are non-refundable grants to students of limited means, are means tested and the weekly amount granted depends on residential and citizenship qualifications, age, location, marital status, dependent children and personal, spousal or parental income.
 The allowance is intended for living expenses, so most students receiving an allowance will still need a student loan to pay for their tuition fees.